betheden/greek-grammar/content/case.rst

 Third declension nouns have stems that end in a consonant or the vowels (ι, υ, ευ).
 They are made up of all three genders.
 See `Third Declension <https://ugg.readthedocs.io/en/latest/paradigms.html#third-declension>`_ .

 Adjectives and pronouns agree in gender with the noun they are modifying (or to which they are referring).
-The form of the ending will vary both by case and gender.
 See `Adjective_paradigm <https://ugg.readthedocs.io/en/latest/paradigms.html#adjectives>`_  or
 `Pronoun_paradigm <https://ugg.readthedocs.io/en/latest/paradigms.html#pronouns>`_ .

 Order of Words